Features

 Score qualified applicants against what each job actually needs.

-Once applicants pass keyword and location filtering, they are assessed against a custom 100-point rubric built for that job and hiring need.
+Once applicants pass keyword and location filtering, they are assessed against a role-specific 100-point rubric built from what you told the AI recruiting assistant about the role — not a generic skill match.
+The rubric can include hard skills, soft skills, career trajectory, industry relevance, company environment fit, and evidence of real outcomes.
 The assessment explains fit, gaps, risks, and work-history signals that help you decide who is worth speaking to.

 Score levels